videojs/mux.js/docs/test-content.md

 - Use ffmpeg to convert `ouput.mp4` to a flv file:

-  `ffmpeg -i output.mp4 -c:v libx264 -crf 19 output.flv`
+  `ffmpeg -i output.mp4 -c:v libx264 -crf 19 -profile:v baseline -pix_fmt yuv420p output.flv`

   `-crf` affects the quality of the file output.